lidofinance/validator-ejector/README.md

 | LOGGER_SECRETS    | No       | ["secret","secret"]                        | String array of exact secrets to sanitize in logs                                                                            |
 | DRY_RUN           | No       | false                                      | Run the service without actually sending out exit messages                                                                   |

+## Preparing Exit Messages

+Once you generate and sign exit messages, you can encrypt them for storage safety.

+Exit messages are encrypted and decrypted following [EIP-2335](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2335.md) spec.

+You can check a simple example in TS in `encrypt.ts`.

 ## Running

 Either:

-- Use Docker image from Docker Hub: TODO
+- Use a Docker image from [Docker Hub](https://hub.docker.com/r/lidofinance/validator-ejector)
 - Clone repo, install dependencies, build and start the service:

 ```bash